zxc916684603/ecs/intl.en-US/Quick Start for Entry-Level Users/Step 4. Format a data disk/Format and mount data disks for Linux instances.md

         Syncing disks.
         ```

-4. View the new partition: Run the `fdisk -l` command.
-The new partition /dev/vdb1 is created  if the following information appears.
+4. Run the `fdisk -l` command to view the new partition.
+If the following information appears, the new partition /dev/vdb1 is created.

     ```